microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 ### Eye gaze pointer behavior in 2.4.0

 The eye gaze default pointer behavior have been modified to match the head gaze default pointer behavior.
 An eye gaze pointer will automatically be suppressed once a hand is detected.
+The eye gaze pointer will become visible again after saying "Select".

-Details about gaze and hand setups can be found in the [eyes and hands](EyeTracking/EyeTracking_EyesAndHands.md) article.
+Details about gaze and hand setups can be found in the [eyes and hands](EyeTracking/EyeTracking_EyesAndHands.md#how-to-keep-gaze-pointer-always-on) article.

 ### API changes in 2.4.0